10 May 2012 21:17

 TEE = (REE + EEPA) x 1.10

-Again, TEE is total energy expenditure, REE is resting energy expenditure and EEPA is energy expended in physical activity.
+Again, TEE is total energy expenditure, REE is resting energy expenditure and EEPA is energy expended in physical activity, which includes both voluntary activity, such as exercise and activities of daily living, and the energy expended in non-exercise activity thermogenesis, or NEAT.
 And the factor of 1.10 accounts for the TEF.2

 The TEF is the energy required to process the food you eat.
 It takes some energy to chew it, digest it, transport it, absorb it, metabolize its nutrients, and to store some nutrients.
 You chew food.
 That takes a bit of energy.
 The muscles in your GI tract speed up their contractions, so that takes some energy.
 Digestive juices and enzymes are secreted, and that takes some energy as well.3 All this produces heat, thus a "thermic effect".
 To produce heat is to expend calories.